 There are very expensive satellite internet options available.
 It requires large, expensive and complicated equipment and the data plans are enough to send most sailors into cardiac arrest.
 We met the chef of a super yacht chef in Ft.
 Lauderdale who said they could stream a YouTube video on their satellite connection.
 He also said the data was so expensive the crew wasn’t allowed to use it and on average they paid well over $4,000 a month for data alone.
 It’s way, way out of our league.

 One person recently commented “why so long since your last video, even S/V Delos uploads videos from the middle of the ocean”.
-We love us some Delos too. 😊 But, even they aren’t uploading videos from the middle of the ocean.
-They use the Iridium too.
-They are superhumans who have managed to get ahead on their editing enough to schedule videos to post while they are at sea.
-Which is what we would like to do too.
-Kudos Delos Crew, kudos.
+We love us some Delos too but, even they aren’t uploading videos from the middle of the ocean.
+They use the same Iridium set up we have.
+However, they are a group of superhumans who have managed to get ahead on their editing enough to schedule videos to post while they are at sea.
+We’re hoping one day we can get ahead too.

 Speaking of getting ahead, we better get back to it.
 Hope to see you soon!